ISSUE 03

 KENNY

-Yeah, and I think to your point and also what we were saying about LA 92 is that idea of a story that’s been told about Asian American communities in isolation within itself that I think it plays into the perpetual foreigner idea and the idea that we can never assimilate and the idea that—
+Yeah, and I think also what we were saying about LA 92 is that idea of a story that’s been told about Asian American communities in isolation within itself that I think it plays into the perpetual foreigner idea and the idea that we can never assimilate and the idea that—

 EMANUEL